 Tap on My Stations → All Unplayed and you are set.
 The podcast order can be changed via Settings.

 Sorting podcasts is actually pretty easy.
 You can simply drag-drop the podcast album art in the tile view.
 You can also do the list-view + edit to sort in the traditional way, but I think this is an easier way to sort podcasts smoothly.

 On-the-go lets you add podcast episodes without having to worry about the play order based on Podcast stations.
 (For instance, the All Unplayed station plays all unplayed episodes of a station before going over to the next one).
 On-the-go is the play queue for the episodes you want to listen.

 Some podcasts have ads in them.
 Some have annoying long intros.
 Cut them short.
 Use the 15-second forward key to skip fifteen seconds of the episode.
 Sometimes, you might overshoot, but in most cases, this works just fine.
 If you overshoot, just let the podcast run a few seconds and then use the 15-sec backward jump.
 If your fingers are small enough, you can use the slider.

 If 15-second forwards are a tad too much forward, you can do 10-second forwards.
 When you tap and hold on the ‘Next’ icon, you will fast-forward the episode by ten-second jumps.

 Removing Downloaded Episodes

-While you can swipe to remove any episode, you can also tap on the blue icon and use ‘Remove Download’ option to remove the downloaded podcast.
+While you can swipe to delete any episode, you can also tap on the blue icon and use ‘Remove Download’ option to remove the downloaded podcast.
 This saves space on your iPhone.